 NASDAQ rules require listed companies to have a board of directors with at least a majority of independent directors.
 Under NASDAQ's rules, in order for a director to be deemed independent, our board must determine that the individual does not have a relationship that would interfere with the director's exercise of independent judgment in carrying out his or her responsibilities as a director of our Company.
 As part of our corporate governance guidelines, our board has adopted guidelines setting forth categories of relationships that it has deemed material for purposes of making a determination regarding a director's independence.
 On an annual basis, each member of our board is required to complete a questionnaire designed to provide information to assist our board in determining whether the director is independent under NASDAQ rules and our corporate governance guidelines.
 Our board has determined that each of Messrs.
-Calemzuk, Vázquez, Sallouti, Aguzin, Dubugras, Sanders, Malk and Ms. Segal, is independent under the listing standards of NASDAQ and our corporate governance guidelines.
-Our board has determined that Ms. Petroni will also be considered an independent director if she is elected at the Annual Meeting.
+Calemzuk, Vázquez, Aguzin, Dubugras, Sanders, and Mses.
+Segal and Petroni, is independent under the listing standards of NASDAQ and our corporate governance guidelines.
 Our governance guidelines require any director who has previously been determined to be independent to inform the chairman of our board and our corporate secretary of any change in circumstance that may cause his or her status as an independent director to change.